Wildhoney/Mocktail/README.md

 });
 ```

-Any time the `Request` component is imported, it will be the mocked counterpart as opposed to the actual object &ndash; which in the case of `Request` objects would simply mimic an AJAX call using a delay.
+Any time the `Request` component is imported, it will be the stubed counterpart as opposed to the actual object &ndash; which in the case of `Request` objects would simply mimic an AJAX call using a delay.

 You can take a look in the [`example` directory](https://github.com/Wildhoney/Mocktail/blob/master/example) for the recommended setup for Mocktail.